Preparing your kids for family photos may feel like a daunting task, but I hope to make this easy for you with a few tips and tricks.

-First of all, kudos to you for making it a priority to capture your family.
-Your photos are going to mean so much to you and your kids too.
-Seeing themselves on your wall or in a beautiful album helps them feel like an important part of your family and helps to boost their confidence.
+First of all, good for you for making family photos a priority.
+Your photos are going to mean so much to you and your kids for years to come!
+Seeing themselves on your wall or in a beautiful album helps them feel like an important part of your family and is a boost to their confidence.

-I also want to encourage you now to plan on being IN some of these photos with your children.
-I hear all the time, how Mom thinks she needs to lose some weight or Dad hates being photographed, but let me tell you, your kids don’t care about any of that.
-They want to have photos of you together!
-These are the photos they will treasure, not just now but later in life as well.
-So just forget about the camera and come love on your kids while I capture that emotion for them too hang onto forever!
+I want to encourage you now to plan on being IN some of the photos with your children.
+I hear all the time, how Mom thinks she needs to lose some weight or Dad hates being photographed, but let me tell you, your kids don’t care about any of that!
+They will want to have photos of you together.

-The first step we take when you book your session is to have your planning session.
+The first step we take when you book your session is to have your planning meeting.
 It’s really important for us to get to know each other a bit before picture day.
-Having some rapport with Mom and Dad helps put young kids at ease.
+As your photographer, having some rapport with Mom and Dad helps put your kids at ease.

-Your planning meeting gives you a chance to tell me about each child and their personalities, likes and dislikes so that I’m well prepared.
+Your planning meeting gives you a chance to tell me about each child and their personalities, likes and dislikes.
 I want to help you all enjoy your time together at your photo session.
 So understanding how your family interacts really helps me capture natural photos and avoid potential pitfalls!

-You know your kids best, and if it helps to tell them that when they’re done, they’ll get a special treat, like Ice Cream or going to the park, then by all means let’s tell them there’s a big treat for them at the end, and that they’ll get to it faster if they cooperate.
+Finally, if it helps to tell them that when they’re done, they’ll get a special treat, like Ice Cream or the park… then by all means let’s tell them there’s a big treat for them at the end, and that they’ll get to it faster if they cooperate.

 Parents, let’s not forget to capture YOU!
 Consider bringing along a friend, aunt/uncle etc… to distract the little ones while we get a few photos of the two of you together!